 If you are using your phone to conduct business, you might be at risk of having it tapped into by the government.
 If you are using a phone that is not secure (and this includes smartphones), the government can monitor all calls, text messages, and other communications that pass through the device.

 There are several ways that this can happen:

-- If you use a phone with a SIM card from another carrier than your own, then your calls and texts will be monitored by the carrier that owns that network.
+- If you use a phone with a SIM card from a carrier other than your own, then your calls and texts will be monitored by the carrier that owns that network.

 - If your phone has been hacked or tampered with in some other way, then even if it appears to be secure from outside access, there is still a risk that someone could tap into your communication.

 Have you ever heard of someone spying on you?

 You may have heard about it happening to other people, but have you ever thought about it happening to you?
 Spying happens in many different ways.
 It could be someone looking through your window and trying to see what’s going on inside your house, or it could be someone breaking into your house and snooping around.
 Spying can even happen online, where people are able to hack into your computer and see everything that you do online.